RandyD4C/ruby-on-rails-blog-site/README.md

 # README

-The requirement_1 branch was created from the main branch and serves as the base for Requirement 1.
+The requirement_3 branch was created from the requirement_2 branch and serves as the base for Requirement 3.